-Giloy is useful in liver damage, viral hepatitis or poisoning from alcohol, chemicals or recreational and medicinal drugs.
+Giloy is useful in the liver damage, viral hepatitis or poisoning from alcohol, chemicals or recreational and medicinal drugs.
 It helps in repairing fibrosis and regenerating the liver tissue.

 It is a Rasayana herb and used to treat many diseases such as general debility, fever, diabetes, dyspepsia, urinary infections, jaundice and skin diseases.

 Neem (Azadirachta indica, family Meliaceae) is also known as margosa, nim, nimba, nimbatiktam, arishtha, praneem.
-The active constituents of neem are mainly triterpenoids, sterols, bitter principles nimbin and nimbiol.
+The active constituents of neem are the mainly triterpenoids, sterols, bitter principles nimbin and nimbiol.
 The Neem bark is cool, bitter, astringent, acrid and refrigerant.
 Bark of the tree is useful in tiredness, cough, fever, loss of appetite, worm infestation.

 Neem bark heals wounds and vitiated conditions of kapha, vomiting, skin diseases, excessive thirst, and diabetes.
-Neem is used to treat intestinal worms, heat-rash, boils, wounds, jaundice, leprosy, skin disorders, stomach ulcers, chicken pox, malarial fever etc. The bark of tree is used in Ayurveda for treatment of skin diseases, excessive pitta, excessive kapha, toxins in the body, bleeding disorders and healing of wounds.
+Neem is used to treat intestinal worms, heat-rash, boils, wounds, jaundice, leprosy, skin disorders, stomach ulcers, chicken pox, malarial fever, etc. The bark of the tree is used in Ayurveda for the treatment of the skin diseases, excessive pitta, excessive kapha, toxins in the body, bleeding disorders and healing of wounds.

 Neem Root bark and young fruits are astringent, tonic and antiperiodic (prevent recurrence of diseases).